-DOM actively sought public input during the development of this waiver renewal by seeking comments, conducting group meetings, & meeting with providers & stakeholders.
-60 days prior to waiver renewal to CMS, the MS Band of Choctaw Indians was notified via certified mail of the renewal process including proposed changes and considerations.
-Mississippi also obtains public input through waiver home visits/telephone interviews conducted by State staff.
+Mississippi also obtains public input continuously throughout the waiver cycle via QIS Meetings and home visits/telephone interviews conducted by State staff.
 During these home visits/telephone interviews, direct feedback is received from the person and/or their representatives.
 Specific feedback is obtained regarding the person's satisfaction with their services, their satisfaction with their case manager, and any additional services that they believe could be of benefit to them.
 Public input is also obtained through calls received from applicants/participants, regarding inquiries, complaints, or appeals.